bootstrapworld/curriculum/lessons/piecewise-functions-conditionals/langs/en-us/slides.md

 {layout="Launch"}
 # Intro to Piecewise Functions

-Up until now, all of the functions we have seen can be described by a single rule.
+Up until now, all of the functions we have seen can be described by a **single rule**.

-In this activity your behavior followed a _set of rules_ for which each input still had exactly one output.
+In this activity your behavior followed a _**set of rules**_ for which each input still had exactly one output.

-This is called a _piecewise function_ in math, and a _conditional_ in programming.
+This is called a **piecewise function** in math, and a **conditional** in programming.
 The world is full of piecewise functions and conditionals!

 ---
 {layout="Launch"}